heremaps/gluecodium/docs/lime_idl.md

 }
 ```

 The comment after the `@constructor` tag will be used for the documentation of the constructor.
 The line above will be used for the documentation of the struct itself.
 The parameter documentation of the constructor will use the same documentation as for the fields of the struct.
 A default value will make it possible to omit a field from a constructor.
-The struct as shown in the example above will result in a parameter-less default constructor _and_ a constructor with three parameters.
-Gluecodium will auto-generate a constructor only under the following conditions:

-  -	The field has a default value defined.
-  - The struct has no explicit constructors defined (no [constructor](#constructor), no [field constructor](#field_constructor)).

-Depending on the language, additional constructors may be created if a struct contains deprecated fields - as construction should be possible without having to pass the deprecated fields as parameters.

 Structured comments for lambdas allow specifying comments for lambda parameters, even though they do not have explicit
 names.
 Implicit positional names should be used for parameters instead: `p0`, `p1`, and so on.
 Example: